dotnize/nize.ph/src/content/notes/2025/better-tools.md

 ---
 title: "Better Tools"
-pubDate: "August 12 2025"
+pubDate: "August 17 2025"
 description: "Thoughts on the AI hype and embracing innovation."
 ---

 For years, I’ve been comfortable with the traditional developer grind: Googling errors, digging through Stack Overflow, reading docs, trying, failing, and trying again.
 That process shaped how many of us learned to build.

-When AI tools and “vibe coding” started trending, I remained skeptical.
-There was a trend of people using AI to blindly generate features, often leading to buggy, [insecure products](https://www.reddit.com/r/LocalLLaMA/comments/1jdpt2t/when_vibe_coding_no_longer_vibes_back/).
-I do use it to some extent, as an autocomplete on steroids or a quicker search engine, but I never trusted it to build entire features or products.
+When AI tools and “vibe coding” started trending, I remained skeptical (I still am).
+There's a trend of people using AI to blindly generate features, often leading to buggy, [insecure products](https://www.reddit.com/r/LocalLLaMA/comments/1jdpt2t/when_vibe_coding_no_longer_vibes_back/).
+I do use it to some extent, as an autocomplete on steroids or a quicker search engine, but I would not trust it to build entire features or products.

 I thought I had the edge: a deeper understanding of my codebases, cleaner architecture, better control.
 But not quite.
 Technical depth is very important, but I underestimated the value of speed and productivity.